Ira569/cs61b/README.md

 # homework in cs61b
-happy that I finished.Although some projs are not done due to time.
+happy that I finished the course.Although some projs are not done due to time.